erasmus-without-paper/ewp-specs-architecture/README.md

    ```

  * If the partner's database stores **surrogate keys only**, then he MAY simply
    supply his surrogate key in the code.
-It this case, it is recommended that
+In this case, it is recommended that
    such surrogate keys are short (e.g. integers instead of UUIDs).

  * If the partner's database stores **natural keys only**, then he is REQUIRED